Showing 1 - 1 OF 1

 2-1-1 Arizona is also an Information and Referral Service that operates 24/7.
 A live-operator service is available at all times in English and Spanish and assistance is available in other languages via real-time interpreter services.

 2-1-1 Arizona operators will help individuals and families find resources that are available to them locally, throughout the state, and provide connections to critical services that can improve – and save – lives, including:

 Visit: https://211arizona.org/ OR call 877-211-8661

 Mortuary Affairs is responsible for all activities including search and rescue, identification, arrangements, and transportation for the deceased personnel under the jurisdiction of Davis-Monthan Air Force Base.
 Call 520-228-4414 for information about Mortuary Affairs.

 520-977-3660 - 24 hrs

-Beginning with the Airman and Family Readiness Center, there are a number of agencies that are standing by to assist you in your time of need.
+Beginning with the Military & Family Readiness Center, there are a number of agencies that are standing by to assist you in your time of need.
 Whether it is financial, natural disaster, or an unfortunate death, the base is here to assist.
 Call 520-228-5690 for more information.